HarryNash/learn-a-script/README.md

 - Display hours, minutes, seconds instead of seconds
 - Make a nicer title
 - Use a consistent theme
+- Link a proper URL on AWS

 # Things this should have

-- Link a proper URL on AWS
-- Add that real link to my LinkTree
+- Share with some people I know
 - Post on reddit

 # Extras